 Areas of Interest

-David Leatherbarrow is Professor of Architecture in the Department of Architecture in the School of Design.
+David Leatherbarrow is Professor of Architecture and Chair of the Graduate Group in Architecture in the Department of Architecture in the School of Design.
 He teaches courses in architectural theory and design studios in the graduate and undergraduate programs, supervises research, and directs the Ph.D. program.
 His primary research interests include history and theory of architecture and the city.
 Prior to coming to Penn, Leatherbarrow taught theory and design at the Polytechnic of Central London and Cambridge University, England.
 He is the recipient of the Visiting Scholar Fellowship from the Canadian Center of Architecture (1997-98).

 Leatherbarrow, David.
 2004.
 Topographical Stories: Studies in Landscape and Architecture.
 Philadelphia: University of Pennsylvania Press.